Last year, our Christmas tree came down on December 26. Technically, it came down a day earlier due to a tree malfunction, but we’ll get back to that.

 And it turns out, an old Appalachian tradition may hold the answer.

-In our house, we have a fairly rigid family tradition about putting up the Christmas tree.
-There’s a guy who comes down from Michigan each year – been doing it more than 30 years – with trees from his farm.
+In our house, we have a fairly rigid family tradition that involves getting a real Christmas tree.
+There’s a guy who comes down from Michigan each year with trees from his farm.

-He sets up in an empty lot beside a furniture business with a beat-up camper that has likely made all 30 trips if I was to hazard a guess.
+He sets up in an empty lot beside a furniture business with a beat-up camper.
+He’s our guy.

-Every year, on the weekend after Thanksgiving, we go get our Michigan tree and get it set up.
+Every year in November, on the weekend after Thanksgiving, we go get our Michigan tree and get it set up.
 With young kids, we like to get as many days in the Christmas season as possible.

-On the other end of the spectrum, we have family come in at New Year’s to celebrate Christmas.
-In the past, we’ve tried to leave the tree up, but through the last couple of years, needle loss has made that nearly impossible.
+We also have family come in on New Year’s Eve to celebrate Christmas.
+In the past, we’ve tried to leave the tree up, but through the last couple of years, needle loss has made that difficult.

 Our Christmas tree malfunction

-This year we traveled for Thanksgiving and didn’t get our tree until a full week later.
-I had hoped that would mean the tree would survive to the New Year.
+Last year we traveled for Thanksgiving and didn’t get one of those beautiful evergreen trees until a full week later.
+I had hoped that would mean the tree would survive until the New Year.
+It didn’t.

-Christmas morning I was dishing out presents like Magic Johnson on a fast break when I realized I couldn’t reach some of the presents in the back.
+On Christmas Day I was dishing out presents like Magic Johnson on a fast break when I realized I couldn’t reach some of the presents in the back.

 There were screams – a bit melodramatic if you ask me – and frightened dogs.